Close

 A monthly review and outlook of the Global Listed Infrastructure sector.

-Global Listed Infrastructure gave up ground in December following strong ytd gains.
-The FTSE Global Core Infrastructure 50/50 index returned -5.8%, while the MSCI World index^ ended the month -2.6% lower.
+Global Listed Infrastructure finished an eventful month higher against a backdrop of evolving US tariff news flow.
+The FTSE Global Core Infrastructure 50/50 index returned +1.7%, while the MSCI World index^ ended the month +0.9% higher.

-The best performing infrastructure region was Australia / New Zealand (+6%), reflecting strong returns from local toll road and airport stocks.
-The worst performing infrastructure region was the United States (-7%), as the country’s mobile towers, railroads and utilities underperformed.
+The best performing infrastructure region was Latin America (+11%), aided by strong returns from its toll road and airport stocks.
+The worst performing infrastructure region was the United States (-2%).
+Regulatory uncertainty weighed on US utilities with renewables-focused operations, while its freight rail and energy midstream stocks lagged for reasons outlined above.

 Fund performance